Arden, Texas

-Arden is a ghost town in Irion County, Texas.
-Its population as of the 2000 United States Census was only one.
+Arden is a ghost town in Irion County, Texas, United States.
+Its population as of the 2000 United States census was only one.
 It was named after the Arden family, who claimed the area in 1885.
 With a post office established in 1890, and a school in 1892, the town grew to a population of 130 by 1947.
 However, drought and low cotton prices eventually suffocated the city, and most businesses were abandoned by 1966.